Switch & Save £££ Today

 When will energy prices go down?

-Energy prices are predicted to fall in July.
+Energy prices will fall by 7% in July for millions of households.
 But after recent punishing energy price hikes, costs will still be high.
 We look at what’s expected to happen and how you can save on your energy bills.

 will energy prices go down